These two American Revolution hands-on activities are the perfect way to break up a boring history lesson.

-She brainstormed and came up with a version she was happy with, writing her letter on a plain piece of white paper with black ink.
+Once she had a version she was happy with, she neatly wrote her letter on a plain piece of white paper with black ink.
 Since the letter was from the 1700s, she also needed to age the paper.

 Prior to the invention of photography in the early 1800s, capturing someone’s image was done either through painting or sculpture and was an extravagance that few, aside from the wealthy, had the time or money for.